 How can you tell if your lawn needs more moisture?

 You can easily test the soil by poking a hole in it with your finger.
 Try to get three inches into the soil.
 If the soil is moist, then it’s well hydrated.
 If it feels dry, your lawn could do with some watering.
+However if you want more detailed results you should check the water levels with a soil moisture meter if possible.

 Should you aerate your soil during the fall?